524119574/Front-end-Developer-Interview-Questions/README.md

 ```javascript
 ( window.foo || ( window.foo = "bar" ) );
 ```
 the expression in `window.foo` will be executed before the OR operator due to operator precedence, so the value of window.foo is bar.
+And The OR operator returns the first expression if it is truthy.

 *Question: What is the outcome of the two alerts below?*
 ```javascript